runeharlyk/SpotMicroESP32-Leika/readme.md

 ## 🚀 Future

-See the [project backlog](https://github.com/users/runeharlyk/projects/3) and [open issues](https://github.com/runeharlyk/SpotMicroESP32-Leika/issues) for full list of proposed and active features (and known issues).
+See the [project backlog](https://github.com/users/runeharlyk/projects/3) and [open issues](https://github.com/runeharlyk/SpotMicroESP32-Leika/issues) for a full list of proposed and active features (and known issues).

 ## 🙌 Credits